-How to Tweak Your Recipe For a Different Roast Profile
+How to Tweak Your Brew Recipe For a Different Roast Profile

-So, you have your pour over recipe figured out but want to try new beans.
+So, you have a recipe figured out but want to try new beans.
 How can you adjust your method to fit a different roast profile?
 To compensate for differences in porosity and solubility, you can change a few variables.

 When coffee is ground finer, it has more surface exposure.
 This means that extraction will happen more quickly.
 So if you’re used to brewing with a medium roast and are trying out a light roast, grind it a little finer.
 Likewise, if you usually use light-roasted beans, but are going darker, use a coarser grind size.

 Marlous Van Putten is a store manager and barista with Dutch coffee shop chain Coffeecompany.
 She says, “I personally also always grind my beans finer if they’re a lighter roast and dark roasts on the coarser side.
 This is because dark roast tends to be more bitter in flavour to begin with, so a longer contact time between water and coffee would result in over extraction.”

 Find out more in How Grind Size Can Help You Brew Better-Tasting Coffee